gtallen1187/uber-trip-script/readme.md

-# UberData trip script
+# UberData Trip Script

 Note: This code is provided for reference purposes only.

-Really quick and dirty script that pulls your trip data from Uber and saves it as geoJSON.
+Really quick and dirty script that pulls your trip data from Uber and saves it as GeoJSON.
 Based on [https://github.com/joshhunt/uber](https://github.com/joshhunt/uber)

 Differences from the source linked above: